eli6/mcp-server-demo-with-oauth/README.md

 This guide shows a minimal, copy‑ready flow to run:
 - A Streamable HTTP MCP server (with SSE) on port 3000
-- A separate OAuth Authorization Server (demo) on port 3001 that you can later swap for a managed IdP
+- A separate OAuth Authorization Server (demo) on port 3001 that you can later swap for a managed IdP.

+⚠️ Do not use this OAuth service in production, it is just for demonstration purposes.

 **Architecture**: Two separate servers for realistic production setup.
 The MCP server focuses purely on MCP functionality while the OAuth server handles all authentication flows.